 Looking north from the bridge over the B&O. Here north the line is abandoned.
 (11-09-04)

 A CSX train with pushers passes by heading east on the B&O RR.
 This photo was taken from the WM and as can seen the WM roadbed was higher up than the B&O's.
-If the N&W Railroad have gain control of the WM, perhaps that Norfolk Southern locomotive would be running on the WM competeing with CSX for traffic.
+If the N&W Railrway would have gotten control of the WM, perhaps that Norfolk Southern locomotive would be running on the WM competing with CSX for traffic.
 (11-09-04)